The HistoryAccess.com Interviews:

 Q. Do you have a theory as to why the program was so popular?
 Beyond the fact that it’s excellent TV with great writing and acting, and a unique structure, two groups of characters intermingling.
 All true, but the depth and breadth of the popularity is striking, all over the world.

 A. I was amazed by the extent of the popularity.
 I don’t know.
 You could say it hit a nostalgic vein that was waiting to be hit.
 You could say it was well done – it was done as well as we could make it, within our budget – we had rather primitive technical equipment, frankly.
-I think in fact the reason was, the stories were good and the cast was good.
+The stories were good and the cast was good.
 Once you have good stories and a good cast – we took a lot of trouble over the casting, as we discussed – I think those were the two factors that somehow came together and worked.
 That’s my theory.
 What’s yours?
 I’m always interested to hear how Americans view the series.

 A. Yes.
 Interesting.
 I know the appeal was very deep among certain viewers in the States.
 And, really, around the world, as you say.

 Q. Do you have any one or two favorite episodes?